dhrubo55/personal-blog/content/posts/day94.md

 spring.aot.enabled=true
 ```

 The build process became... intense.
 It would take very long time to build.
-But the result?

 ### The Tradeoffs (Because Nothing Is Free)